ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 ## Provision Cloud Foundry Enterprise Environment

-{:cfee}
+{:provision_cfee}

-In this section, you'll create an instance of Cloud Foundry Enterprise Environment deployed to Kubernetes worker nodes from {{site.data.keyword.containershort_notm}}.
+In this section, you'll create an instance of {{site.data.keyword.cfee_full_notm}} deployed to Kubernetes worker nodes from {{site.data.keyword.containershort_notm}}.

-1. [Prepare your {{site.data.keyword.cloud_notm}} account](https://{DomainName}/docs/cloud-foundry/prepare-account.html) to ensure creation of required infrastructure resources.
+1. [Prepare your {{site.data.keyword.cloud_notm}} account](https://{DomainName}/docs/cloud-foundry/prepare-account.html) to ensure the creation of required infrastructure resources.
 2. From the {{site.data.keyword.cloud_notm}} catalog, create a service instance of [Cloud Foundry Enterprise Environment](https://{DomainName}/cfadmin/create).
 3. Configure CFEE by providing the following:
    - Select the **Standard** plan.
    - Enter a **Name** for the service instance.
    - Select a **Resource group** in which the environment is created.
-You'll need permission to access at least one resource group in the account to be able to create an CFEE.
+You'll need permission to access at least one resource group in the account to be able to create a CFEE instance.
    - Select a **Geography** and **Location** where the instance is deployed.
 See the list of [available provisioning locations and data centers](https://{DomainName}/docs/cloud-foundry/index.html#provisioning-targets).
    - Select a public Cloud Foundry **Organization** and **Space** where **{{site.data.keyword.composeForPostgreSQL}}** will be deployed.
    - Select the **Number of cells** for the Cloud Foundry environment.
 A cell runs Diego and Cloud Foundry applications.
 At least **2** cells are required for highly available applications.
-   - Select the **Machine type**, which determines the size of the Cloud Foundry cells (CPU and memory) .
+   - Select the **Machine type**, which determines the size of the Cloud Foundry cells (CPU and memory).
 4. Review the **Infrastructure** section to view the properties of the Kubernetes cluster supporting CFEE.
 The **Number of worker nodes** equals the number of cells plus 2.
 Two of the provisioned Kubernetes worker nodes act as the CFEE control plane.
 The Kubernetes cluster on which the environment is deployed will appear in the {{site.data.keyword.cloud_notm}} [Clusters](https://{DomainName}/containers-kubernetes/clusters) dashboard.
 5. Click the **Create** button to begin automated deployment.